Thank you for wanting to learn more about our Enrichment Program!

 Treatment Transportation including taxi vouchers, gasoline cards, bridge tolls, metro passes, parking, and sedan and van services.

 Family support including meals and groceries, house cleaning, utilities, rent and mortgage, childcare and respite care.

 Medical services and treatment-related therapies including chemotherapy and radiation treatments, medical co-payments and insurance premiums, exams, acupuncture and massage therapy, medical equipment and prostheses.
-To learn more about The Red Devils or to donate directly click here.

 St. Vincent de Paul of Baltimore’s mission is to ensure those impacted by poverty have the skills, resources, and opportunity to achieve their full potential.
 St. Vincent de Paul of Baltimore emerged during the time of the Civil War.
 The first parish conference was founded in 1865 at the Basilica of the Assumption in downtown Baltimore, just 32 years after the first St. Vincent de Paul Society conference in Paris, France in 1833.

 Guided by the examples of their patron, St. Vincent de Paul, and the founder of the Society, Frederic Ozanam, early members of St. Vincent de Paul sought to live their faith by caring for others and became pioneers in the development of social programs to help the poor.
 Members attended to the very basic needs of the poor in their area by bringing them food, clothing, and coal to heat their homes.